Sign in →

 Testing Algorithm

--If chorionic villus specimen (nonconfluent cultured cells) is received, fibroblast culture will be added at an additional charge.
+If a chorionic villi, cultured chorionic villi, or cultured amniocyte specimen is received, a fibroblast culture will be performed at an additional charge.

 For any prenatal specimen that is received, maternal cell contamination testing will be performed at an additional charge.